fcorbelli/zpaqfranz/README.md

 **Why should I trust?
 It will be one of 1000 other programs that silently fail and give problems**

-As the Russians say, trust me, but check.
+As the Russians (and Italians) say, trust me, but check.

 **Archiving data requires safety.
 How can I be sure that I can then extract them without problems?**